colonyos/documentation/docs/_sources/pollinator.rst.txt

 Introduction
 ============
-**Pollinator** is a `Platform-as-a-Service <https://en.wikipedia.org/wiki/Platform_as_a_service>`_  (PaaS) tool, much like `Heroku <https://www.heroku.com>`_, but is based on ColonyOS to execute containers across platforms.

-While Heroku mainly targets deployment of web applications in the Cloud, **Pollinator** is designed to simplify and streamline job execution across platforms, e.g executing AI computations on HPC, Edge, or Kubernetes platforms.
+**Pollinator** is an application that simplifies the execution of jobs across different platforms.
+Pollinator is designed to simplify and streamline job execution across platforms, e.g executing AI computations on HPC, Edge, or Kubernetes platforms.
-**Pollinator** is also designed to ensure uniform workload execution across these diverse platforms.
+**Pollinator** is also designed to ensure uniform and portable workload execution across these diverse platforms.

-**Pollinator** significantly simplifies interactions with HPC or Kubernetes systems.
+**Pollinator** can significantly simplifies interactions with HPC or Kubernetes systems.
 For instance, it completely eliminates the need to manually login to HPC nodes to run Slurm jobs.
 It seamlessly synchronizes and transfers data from the user's local filesystem to remote Executors, offering the convenience of a local development environment while harnessing powerful supercomputers and cloud platforms.
 With **Pollinator**, users are no longer required to have